-The Privy 500 by Separett is a great place to start if you’re looking to build your own low-cost urine-separating, waterless compost toilet.
+The Privy 500 by Separett is a great place to start if you’re looking to build your own effective and simple urine-separating, waterless compost toilet.

 The Separett Privy 500 is a waterless, urine-separating seat/bowl that enables you to construct a composting toilet to suit your individual needs, situation and budget.